 This low-pitched vocalization has been likened by some to a cat’s purr, but it often contains more notes than a typical feline purr.
 In addition to this purring sound, raccoons also emit high-pitched chirping noises.
 These are most commonly observed in younger animals and are thought by researchers to serve as an indicator of distress when made by young kits still dependent on their mothers.

-In general, both purring and chirping are vocalizations used mainly for communication between members within a family group; however, these sounds may have other functions too.
+In general, both purring and chirping are vocalizations used mainly for communication between members of a family group; however, these sounds may have other functions too.
 For example, baby raccoon chirps provide adults with information about their exact location within dense underbrush or tree hollows where visibility is limited.

 Additionally, auditory cues like purring and chirping may help keep offspring close together during foraging activities undertaken by mother raccoons.
 The soft nature of these sounds likely allows them to travel further distances than louder calls such as yelping or bark-huffing.